cake-tech/cakewallet-guides/docs/bugs-service-status/why_are_my_funds_not_appearing.md

 [![Syncing](/images/funds-2.jpg)](/images/funds-2.jpg)

+If the wallet says "Synchronized" at the top and you don't see your transactions, first try force closing and re-opening your Bitcoin or Litecoin wallet, which forces a rescan.

 ### I did not receive funds from an exchange

 If you created an exchange using the built-in exchange within the Cake Wallet app and are not seeing your expected balance, go to the Trade Details screen and check the status of the exchange.
 If your status is "Waiting" or "Fetching", this means that your trade is processing.
 Please wait.